 ● Abnormal changes of the cells in the anus on cytology tests

 ● Mass (lump) in the side of the neck

 One can help to prevent HPV by having fewer partners and using protection.
 While condoms do not fully prevent exposure from the STD, it is better to use them and be safe.
 Nearly 79 million Americans are infected with HPV.
 While there is no treatment currently for HPV, there are treatments for the negative effects caused by the virus.

 If you test positive, speak with your doctor to discuss the potential health risks and screening options.
 As we mentioned above, HPV doesn’t always cause issues and often clears itself; however, this does not mean that you should ignore symptoms and avoid testing.

 Be sure to use protection as this can help to keep you from contracting HPV along with other STDs.
 You want to be sure that you are using condoms and dental dams properly.
 While condoms and dental dams aren’t has effective in preventing HPV as they are for other STDs, practicing safe sex can help to lower your chances.
 Another way to help prevent HPV is by getting the HPV vaccine.
 The HPV vaccine, also known as Gardasil 9, helps to protect against most types of HPV.

 If you have any symptoms or simply want to know your HPV status, order a kit from SelfCollect or visit your doctor for a screening.
 SelfCollect offers an HPV test for men to detect HPV-16, HPV-18, and other high-risk HPV types.
 If you would like, there is an optional add on to detect low risk types of HPV for vaginal, penile, oral, and anal testing.
 Using SelfCollect allows HPV testing to be easy, accurate, and private.
-Order an HPV test today and look into our other STD test kits to cover all your bases and be safe!
+Order an HPV test for men today and look into our other STD test kits to cover all your bases and be safe!